Rulesets FAQ

 FAQ

-Are email integration filters/rules, or custom event transformers supported?
+Are email integration filters and rules, or custom event transformers supported?

-This depends on where you are creating event rules:
+This depends on where you create event rules:

-• Global rulesets: Email filters/rules are supported.
-Custom event transformers are not supported, however, global event rules will autodetect and transform events sent to a global endpoint.
+- Global rulesets: Email filters and rules are supported.
+Custom event transformers are not supported; however, global event rules autodetect and transform events sent to a global endpoint.

 Are events transformed into our Common Event Format (CEF)?

-• Events that are routed are transformed into CEF.
+- Events that are routed transform into CEF.

-What happens to events that don’t match any rules?
+What happens to events that do not match any rules?

-• Global Rulesets: Any events that are sent through event rules and do not match any rules are suppressed, and you can find them in the alerts table.
+- Global rulesets: Any events sent through event rules that do not match any rules are suppressed, and you can find them in the alerts table.
 You can change this default behavior by editing the catch-all rule at the bottom of your rules list.

-• Service Event Rules: Any events that are sent through service event rules and do not match any will turn into incidents and will not be suppressed.
+- Service event rules: Any events sent through service event rules that do not match any rules turn into incidents and are not suppressed.

-Is there a way to bulk add/delete/edit global event rules?
+Is there a way to bulk add, delete, or edit global event rules?

 Yes.
 You can leverage the Rulesets API to allow this functionality.

-Once an event is routed to a service from my global event rules, will the event rules I set up on my service be respected as well?
+Once an event routes to a service from global event rules, are the event rules set up on the service respected?

 Yes.
-Service event rules can be used in conjunction with your global event rules this way.
+Service event rules work in conjunction with your global event rules this way.

-If a second event with the same incident key is passed and de-duplicated into the open incident via global, team, or service event rules, the actions are not followed (ie. raising priority, adding a note) except for when severity is raised.
+If a second event with the same incident key passes and deduplicates into the open incident via global, team, or service event rules, the system does not follow the actions (such as raising priority or adding a note) except when severity is raised.

 What happens if I do not create a deduplication key for an email sent to a ruleset?

-As emails are processed, the email subject will be used as a default deduplication key.
-In other words, emails with the same subject line will automatically be deduplicated.
+As emails process, the email subject serves as a default deduplication key.
+In other words, emails with the same subject line automatically deduplicate.
 To change this behavior, add a custom deduplication key with an event rule action.

 Is there a difference between the types of events processed by global event rules vs. service event rules?

-Yes, global event rules are written against raw/untransformed events, whereas service event rules are written against transformed/PD-CEF events.
+Yes, global event rules are written against raw and untransformed events, whereas service event rules are written against transformed/PD-CEF events.

-Why wasn't my event suppressed by a rule?
+Why was my event not suppressed by a rule?

-If there is an existing unresolved alert with the same dedup key as the incoming event, this event will be deduped into that alert and the "suppress" action in the event rules will be ignored.
+If there is an existing unresolved alert with the same dedup key as the incoming event, this event deduplicates into that alert and the "suppress" action in the event rules is ignored.